xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/polynomial-function.md

 ## Horner's method
 When it comes to programming, exponentiation tends to be quite expensive.
 [Horner's method](https://en.wikipedia.org/wiki/Horner%27s_method) is an elegant solution to this problem.
-The concept is simple -- change the expression by taking out $$x$$, so there is no exponentiation.
+The concept is simple -- change the expression by repeatedly taking out $$x$$, so there is no exponentiation.

 $$2x^3 + 4x^2 -x + 5 \quad \rightarrow \quad x(x(x(2) + 4) - 1) + 5$$